 Appropriately Uses Anti-Anxiety Medication

-This datapoint measures the percentage of long-term stay residents receiving antianxiety medications.
+This tells you the percent of long-term care residents taking antianxiety medications.

 Managing Depression Among Residents

-This tells you the percentage of residents who are showing signs of depression.
-High rates of depression may be a sign a less hospitable environment.
+This indicates the percent of residents who are showing depressive symptoms.
+High rates of depression may imply a lower level of care.

 Appropriate Vaccine Usage

-Measures the percent of long-term care residents who were administered the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines vital to patient care.
+This metric is a measure of the percentage of long-term stay patients who received the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for seniors, making these vaccines critical to patient safety.

 Residents Maintain Autonomy